ghostmind-dev/features/features/src/init/README.md

 # Init Feature

-Initialize development environment with configurable options that are set as environment variables.
+Initialize development environment with configurable options that are dynamically set as `INIT_*` environment variables.

 ## Usage